RANKED: The Top 80 Best Golf Courses in Wales

 Celtic Manor Roman Road Course

-Considered the ‘third’ course at Celtic Manor (one of the best golf resorts in Britain), the Roman Road Course is now above the Montgomerie.
+Just about the second best course at Celtic Manor (one of the best golf resorts in Britain), the Roman Road Course is now above the Montgomerie.
 It is an interesting examination over a number of attractive and challenging holes.
 The first of the five-star resort’s courses to be built, it opened in 1995 after being laid out by the legendary American architect Robert Trent Jones Snr.
-Overlooking the Severn Estuary, with views across to Somerset and Devon, its holes wind between trees and across streams.
+Overlooking the Severn Estuary, with views across to Somerset and Devon, its holes wind between trees and across streams, offering an interesting challenge.

 Cradoc.